girlatomic/e-manager-app/README.md

 # WELCOME TO E-MANAGER APP

-A place to keep all your contacts and new repair orders in place and organized!
+A Management solution to keep all your clients and repair orders in place and organized!

 ## Setup